SP5555/lazy-differentiation/auto_diff_reverse/README.md

 expression.backward(seed=np.array([1, 1, 1]))
 ```

 What’s the deal with the SEED?
 In simple terms, if you just want the "normal" derivative, pass in `1.0` or a numpy array of ones with the same dimensions.
-But here’s the kicker: the seed plays a crucial role in backpropagation for neural networks, as it directly represents the gradient of the loss in the expression.
+But here's the kicker: the seed plays a crucial role in backpropagation for neural networks, as it directly represents the gradient of the loss in the expression.

 5. Then, enjoy the benefits:
     - `evaluate()` returns the value calculated by the forward pass.